nwtgck/actions-comment-run/README.md

 - Haskell: <https://github.com/nwtgck/actions-comment-run/pull/1#issuecomment-596176131>
 - Scala: <https://github.com/nwtgck/actions-comment-run/pull/1#issuecomment-596180626>

-## TIPS: Use existing package, TypeScript and mange on GitHub
+## TIPS: Use existing package, TypeScript and manage on GitHub

 When your comment-run scripts are matured, you might  want to use TypeScript for maintainability.
 The following repository uses existing npm packages and TypeScript.